clu-ling/logx-reader/TESTING.md

 All functions called by checkMention have their own "check" boolean function.
 MentionTestCase (either variety)'s check function calls the check functions of its TextTestCase and LabelTestCase(s) obligatorily, and calls check from ArgTestCase if present.
 ArgTestCase, in turn, through its check function, evaluates the check functions of its own TextTestCase, LabelTestCase(s), and RoleTestCase(s).
-The structure of calls is indicated in the included diagram.

 The bottom-level functions TextTestCase, LabelTestCase, RoleTestCase each have two varieties indicated by prefix: Positive-/Negative-.
 As the names suggest, a PositiveTextTestCase returns true if its string argument matches the text value of the Mention submitted to its check function.
 A NegativeTextTestCase returns true if its string argument does NOT match the Mention's text field.